-A narrow, vertical dike in steep field or the edge of a horizontal sheet in a horizontal field can be considered as a line of monopoles varying as 1/r which is a lower rate of fall-off than a single monopole for the same reasons given above for a horizontal cylinder (see Figure 31).
-The magnetic moment M = It where t = width of dike.
-Since the anomaly varies as 1/r, the dimensions of t are simply length.
+A narrow, vertical dike in steep field or the edge of a horizontal sheet in a horizontal field can be considered as a line of monopoles varying as l/r which is a lower rate of fall-off than a singl emonopole for the same reasons given above for a horizontal cylinder (see Figure 37).
+The magnetic moment M = lt where t = width of dike.
+Since the anomaly varies as l/r, the dimensions of t are simply length.
 As an example, a vertical dike might be 100 feet wide, at a depth of 500 feet, with $k = 10^{-3}$ in a field of 50,000 gammas, or